sciapp/gr/lib/grm/grplot/README.md

    The syntax of this parameter is:

    `ind_edge_width:`number_of_edges`,{{indices:`first_edge_index`},{width:`first_edge_width`}`,...`}`
-10. `orientation`: This parameter defines the orientation of the displayed bars.
-They can either be drawn `horizontal` or `vertical` while the default is `horizontal`.
-11. `style`: This parameter defines how the data inside the bar plot is displayed.
+10. `style`: This parameter defines how the data inside the bar plot is displayed.
 There are three options:
     - `default`: All values are displayed with a separate bar.
     - `stacked`: The values are displayed with bars which are stacked over each other.
     - `lined`: The values are displayed with smaller bars next to each other.
-12. `y_labels`: This parameter allows the user to set labels to specific bars, which can for example display the value of the bar.
+11. `y_labels`: This parameter allows the user to set labels to specific bars, which can for example display the value of the bar.
 The syntax of this parameter is `y_labels:{`label1`,`label2`,`...`}`.

 ### CONTOUR